react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/upgrading-from-4.x.md

 }
 ```

+In earlier versions of React Navigation, there were 2 ways to handle this:

+1. Keep multiple navigators and use switch navigator to switch the active navigator to a different one upon login (recommended)
+2. Reset the state of the navigator to the desired screens upon login

+Both of these approaches were imperative.
+We needed to update the state to save your token, and then do a `navigate` or `reset` to change screens manually.
+Seems reasonable, right?
+But what happens when the user logs out?
+We need to update the state to delete the token, then `navigate` or `reset` again manually to show the login screen.
+We have to imperatively do the task twice already.
+Add more scenarios to this (e.g. unverified user, guest etc.) and it becomes even more complex.

+But with the above approach, you can declaratively say which screens should be accessible if user is logged in and which screens shouldn't be.
+If the user logs in or logs out, you update the `userToken` in state and the correct screens are shown automatically.

+To summarize the benefits:

+- No need for manually navigating to correct screen on log in or log out, correct screens are shown automatically.
+- If the user is not logged in, it's impossible to navigate to screens which need the user to be logged in (e.g. from a deep link, restoring persisted state), which means you don't need to deal with inconsistent states.
+- Since all our screens are under the stack navigator, we get smooth animations after log in or log out unlike the abrupt screen change with switch navigator.

-The new approach is more maintainable and removes the need for something like Switch Navigator.
+So, the new approach covers more edge cased and removes the need for something like Switch Navigator.
 So it has been removed.

-See [Authentication flows](auth-flow.html) for more info on implementing authentication flows.
+See [Authentication flows](auth-flow.html) for a guide on implementing authentication flows.

 ## Global props with `screenProps`